Skip to main content

 Embeddings

 Embeddings are numerical representations of data concepts that AI models can operate on.
 A data concept can be an image, a word, a document, chunks of a document, or even a method declaration.
 Since embeddings are vectors of floats, they can be used to do arithmetics.
-With the basis that embeddings represent entities, if two entities’s embeddings are close to each other numerically, the two entities will be similar.
+With the basis that embeddings represent entities, if two entities’ embeddings are close to each other numerically, the two entities will be similar.
 For example, you might think that “love” and “hate” would be far from each other, but they tend to have similar embeddings.
-They both are emotions that people use to define a relationship in regards to something or someone else.
+They both are emotions that people use to define a relationship in regard to something or someone else.

 Clustering